 What’s the Difference Between Children’s Whole Life Insurance and a Term Life Insurance Child Rider?

-When it comes to child life insurance, the two most popular options are a children's term rider and whole life.
+When it comes to child life insurance, the two most popular options are a children's term rider and whole life insurance.
 Here’s the rundown of their main features.

 Child Term Rider | Whole Life Insurance |